MonashDataFluency/Power_BI/docs/01-introduction.md

 <img src="figures/ch03/bar_chart_pop_vs_year_by_region.png" width="80%" style="display: block; margin: auto;" />

-Visualizations can be a simple number representing a significant calculation or it could complex like multiple stacked charts showing the proportion of users participating in a survey.
+Visualizations can be a simple number representing a significant calculation or it could be more complex like multiple charts showing the proportion of users participating in a survey.
 The main idea of visualisation is to show the data in a way that tells the story that is lying underneath it.
 Like the saying goes: a picture says a thousand words.

 ### Datasets
 A **dataset** is a collection of data that Power BI uses to create its visualizations.